Fill Gaps Caused by Missing Teeth

 Bone Health

-Healthy, stable teeth encourage healthy jawbones.
-As our dental health diminishes so does the health of bone and tissues that support our teeth.
-Stabilizing your teeth with a dental bridge will slow the rate of bone loss.
+Maintaining healthy and secure teeth promotes the well-being of your jawbones.
+When our dental health declines, it can negatively impact the health of the bones and tissues that provide support to our teeth.
+Utilizing a dental bridge to stabilize your teeth can help slow down the rate of bone loss.

 Types of Dental Bridges